alairdata/Superstore_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/109746137/212701635-8cfdf25d-28ac-46ce-8e8a-780dafd48eeb.png)

 - Additionally, the home office segment needs improvement.
 In some cities, we have fewer sales, which may be due to a lack of awareness.
 Advertising in these cities may help increase sales.
 For advertising strategy, in the event that the company wants to run product package promos, It is advised that the most common items that are usually bought together to inform the company's decision.

-Please note that this is just a summary of my findings and the full overview can be found in the Jupyter notebook through the lines of code available.